 How Did I Get an Overbite?

-Overbites occur for different reasons, from simple genetics to maintaining bad habits like thumb-sucking or tongue-thrusting.
+You can get an overbite several ways, from simple genetics to maintaining bad habits like thumb-sucking or tongue-thrusting.
 Crowded teeth could force your front teeth outward.
 You can even get an overbite from grinding your teeth, which can push the teeth forward.

 You can’t do much about genetics, but you can prevent an overbite in other ways.
-Children should be stopped from using a pacifier or sucking their thumb by age 2 to prevent dental problems.
+Children should be stopped from using a pacifier or sucking their thumb by the age of 2 to prevent dental problems.
 If you grind your teeth, talk with your dentist or orthodontist about getting a bite plate or mouthguard to prevent tooth damage and break the grinding habit.

 Why Should I Fix My Overbite?

-• Headaches
+- Headaches

-• Tooth decay
+- Tooth decay

-• Tooth wear
+- Tooth wear

-• Jaw pain
+- Jaw pain

-• Difficulty chewing
+- Difficulty chewing

-• Sleep apnea
+- Sleep apnea

-• Snoring
+- Snoring

 This is why it’s a good idea to fix your overbite as soon as possible.
 Many of these conditions get worse over time.
 The longer you go with an overbite, the worse it will get.